DePaul Blue Demons (3-1) vs. NIU Huskies (3-1) – Tuesday, December 2nd, 8:00 p.m. Central – Allstate Arena, Rosemont, Illinois

 WeAreDePaul on Twitter

-- The Most Valuable Player of the DePaul vs. Northern Illinois game receives the Jay Goedert Memorial Award.
+- The Jay Goedert MVP will be awarded to the game’s Most Valuable Player.
+Two years ago, DePaul’s Brandon Young won the award.
 The award is named in honor of former DePaul and NIU assistant coach Jay Goedert who passed away in July of 2004 at the age of 44.
-No DePaul player has won the award since it was instituted.

 The Last Time